⟵ Back to Articles

 O mind!
 Earn the union by this method:

-Consider Truth as a horn, non-deception a necklace, and ascend ash of contemplation.
+Consider Truth as a horn, non-deception a necklace, and ascend ash of contemplation.1.
 Pause-reflect.

-Control inner-self as holding a one-string instrument, and Nam-Identification as a support to receiving alms.
+Control inner-self as holding a one-string instrument, and Nam-Identification as a support for receiving alms.

-Experience the essence of Hari-1 as the sound of supreme strings; that's where melodious musical modes emerge.
+Experience the essence of 1-Hari as the sound of supreme strings; that's where melodious musical modes emerge.1.

 Wave of color-love arises from melodic improvisations and compositions of songs of deep knowledge.

-Gods, demons, and sages witness in amazement; those riding skies are in happiness.
+Gods, demons, and sages witness in amazement; those riding skies are in happiness.2.

 Commentary

-Jog, yog, and yoga literally mean union.
+Jog, yog, and yoga all have the literal meaning of union.
 In Hinduism, Yoga is one of the six philosophical schools.
-Yoga has many practices where the objective is to control and still the mind.
-In the west, its more popular forms are Hatha or Tantric.
+Yoga encompasses various practices aimed at controlling and stilling the mind.
+In the West, yoga’s more popular forms are Hatha or Tantric.

-Essentially what method do I practice to “unite”?
-Do I need to attach, join, or harness as intended by yoga?
+Essentially, what method do I practice to “unite”?
+Do I need to attach, join, or harness as intended by traditional yoga?
 Guru Gobind Singh Sahib, the Sovereign, tells me that I need to unite with the 1.
 I don’t need yoga, nor its paraphernalia or practice.

-All I need to do is play the music of truth, i.e., voice the truth and not play the yogi’s horn called singhi.
-All I need to do is not be deceptive in my living and not wear the rosary-like yogi’s necklace made from rudraksha beads called kanthula.
-All I need to do is contemplate on the union with the 1 and not rub the yogi’s ash on my body called bibhut.
+All I need to do is play the music of truth, i.e., voice the truth, and not play the yogi’s horn called singi.
+All I need to do is not be deceptive in my living and not wear the yogi’s rosary-like necklace made from rudraksha beads called kanthula.
+Instead, all I need to do is contemplate on the union with the 1 and not apply the yogi’s ash on my body called bibhut

-All I need to do is become the lover of the Beloved colored with the multiple rising waves of music, defined and undefined.
-The musical love will create the lyrical harmony of Nam-Identification within me.
-Then, I will be ready to receive the songs of deep knowledge, the infinite wisdom in Sabad.
-Sabad is word-sound that captures dimensions of the infinite wisdom emanating from the 1.
-Then, I will be ready to ride the waves of discipline and conduct towards union with the 1.
+All I need to do is become the lover of the Beloved, colored with the diverse rising waves of music, both defined and undefined.
+This musical love will create the lyrical harmony of Nam-Identification within me.
+Then, I will be ready to receive the songs of deep knowledge, the infinite wisdom in Sabad—the word-sound that captures dimensions of the infinite wisdom emanating from the 1.
+Then, I will be prepared to ride the waves of discipline and conduct towards union with the 1.
 Everyone is in awe of that connected being’s color-love.
-The gods, the demons, and the sages are listening to that music of Nam-Identification of 1, and so are the ones riding the skies like the sun, the moon, and the stars.
+Even the gods, the demons, and the sages are listening to that music of Nam-Identification of the 1, and so are the celestial bodies like the sun, the moon, and the stars.

 All I need to do is control the mind, not instruct the mind like the yogi.
-All I need to do is to practice self-restraint from vices and not wear garbs like the yogi.
+All I need to do is to practice self-restraint from vices and not merely adorn myself with yogic garbs.
 All I need to do is to recite the 1 who is not recitable naturally and not force specific recitations like the yogi.
-When I earn this yog-union, my body will remain golden and death-free forever, healthy and fearless to remain in union with the 1.
-The Sovereign is telling me to not be fixated on yoga in this world; instead, develop the love for the 1 and feel the identity of the 1.
-That’s the union, the yoga, that matters!
+When I earn this yog-union, my body will remain golden and death-free forever, healthy and fearless, unified with the 1.
+The Sovereign is telling me not to be fixated on conventional yoga in this world; instead, I must develop a love for the 1 and feel the identity of the 1.
+That’s the union, the real yoga, that matters the most!

 Art